 Coping at Christmas - 5 top tips to look after your mental health

-Here are five suggestions for ways to deal with the holiday period:
+Here are five suggestions for ways to deal with Christmas in 2020:

 1. Avoid unhelpful social comparisons